Symphony Concert

 Sara Jakubiak

 Soprano Sara Jakubiak grew up in a Polish-German family in Michigan.
 She was initially an excellent softball player, but then embarked on a musical path.
-With her "soft, impressive" voice, she has been a member of the Frankfurt Opera ensemble since 2014.
-Her most recent role debuts on important stages in Europe and the USA include the title roles in Strauss' "Arabella", "Ariadne auf Naxos" and "Salome" as well as Sieglinde in Wagner's "Walküre".
+With her “soft, impressive” voice, she has been a member of the Frankfurt Opera ensemble since 2014.
+Her most recent and upcoming role debuts on major stages in Europe and the USA include the Empress in Strauss' "Die Frau ohne Schatten", Sieglinde in Wagner's "Walküre", and Lisa in Tchaikovsky's "Pique Dame".

 read biography